Ahmedouu/autoAPI/README.md

 # Print the response bod
 Write-Output $response.Content
 ```
-But for 2 and 3 I think that would be another project on it's own.
+But for 2 and 3 it's not very straightforward trying to send mutlipart-form/data using  Invoke-WebRequest or Invoke-RestMethod, but you can if you want and here is how:

+First of you all since you are using powershell you must be aware of funny windows is with the backslash ('/'), so we need to take that into account before getting to the intresting stuff

 # Note: